Rear Facing is really important!

 The legs

-There is no record of any accident in which there were serious injuries following an accident in RF, in the leg area.
+There is no record of any accident in which there were serious injuries following an RF accident in the leg area.

 What is the most comfortable way to sit at home?